AvivBra/Bid-Opt-App-Aug-17-2025/readme-file.md

-# Bid Optimizer for Amazon Ads
+# Bid Optimizer & Portfolio Optimizer for Amazon Ads

 ## Overview
-An automated bid optimization system for Amazon Ads campaigns.
-The application processes bulk campaign data and automatically adjusts bids based on performance metrics.
+An automated optimization system for Amazon Ads campaigns and portfolios.
+The application processes bulk campaign data and automatically adjusts bids, plus optimizes portfolio management and structure.

 ## Installation